 Mistake #4: Rushing into a quick settlement.

 The other driver's insurance company may offer you a quick settlement to make your claim go away.
 They might also intimidate you or play hardball to minimize your claim.
 This is not how you get the best possible injury settlement available.

 An offer that is made too quickly cannot be accurate because you don't even know what costs you're going to face yet.
 Settling the claim quickly and cheaply is beneficial for the insurance company, but not for you.
 Do not sign any agreements the insurance company's representative presents to you.

 You could be signing your rights away and be left with no claim to pursue.

-If you have suffered injuries in a car accident, you will have a lot to benefit from the experience, knowledge and resources of a reputed personal injury lawyer.
+If you have suffered injuries in a car accident, you will have a lot to benefit from the experience, knowledge and resources of a reputed personal injury lawyer that knows how to settle your claim or take it to trial.
 An Orange County car accident lawyer will help evaluate your case at no cost and negotiate with the insurance company on your behalf to help you receive maximum compensation for your losses.

 We've helped recover over $1 Billion for California injury victims.
 Call us today or send us an email to receive assistance from legal professionals ready and willing to help.